 The Reference Elevation Model of Antarctica (REMA) is a gridded raster elevation model currently in production by researchers at The Ohio State University with support from the Polar Geospatial Center.

-Upon scheduled completion in 2017, the REMA elevation model will be a publicly available, Antarctic continent-wide dataset posted at 10 meter pixel resolution.
+Upon scheduled release in summer 2018, the REMA elevation model will be a publicly available, Antarctic continent-wide dataset posted at 8 meter pixel resolution.

 See the REMA section on the Elevation page for more information.